-3.2.22.
+- 3.2.28.
 The supply and disposal of water has a significant carbon impact.
 Whilst the bulk (90%) of water-related carbon emissions come from the heating of water, the process of treating and pumping water to homes also has an impact (10%).
 Reducing water use (supply and disposal) therefore can have a significant carbon impact, even more so if that water is heated.
-Even small measures, such as a water butt, can make a difference - each time a

-100l water butt is filled with rainwater, and used to water garden plants instead of using mains water, it saves 79g/CO2 (Source: Water UK, which estimates the carbon footprint of 1 litre of domestic water is 0.79g/CO2/I).
-That's a carbon saving on top of the wider water environment benefits of using rainwater rather than mains treated tap water.
+Even small measures, such as a water butt, can make a difference each time a 100l water butt is filled with rainwater, and used to water garden plants instead of using mains water, it saves 79g/CO2 (Source: Water UK, which estimates the carbon footprint of 1 litre of domestic water is 0.79g/CO2/l).
+That's a carbon saving on top of the wider water environment benefits of using rainwater rather than mains treated tap water. - 3.2.29.
+Through the Building Regulations all developments are required to achieve a mandatory standard of 125 litres per person per day.
+The optional technical standards for housing allows local authorities to apply a more stringent standard of 110 litres per person per day where there is a clear local need.
+Central Lincolnshire is identified as being within an area of serious water stress and so this optional standard is required in this plan.